37th Battalion (New Zealand): Disbandment

-In early January 1944, in order to rectify a shortage of labour in the primary production sector of the New Zealand economy, the New Zealand Government, in consultation with the United States and the United Kingdom, decided that it was necessary to release manpower from the military back into the civilian workforce.
+In early January 1944, in order to rectify a shortage of labour in the primary production sector of the country's economy, the New Zealand government, in consultation with the United States and the United Kingdom, decided that it was necessary to release manpower from the military back into the civilian workforce.
 After some debate, it was decided that this manpower would come from the 3rd Division, while the 2nd New Zealand Division, which was fighting in Italy, would be allowed to remain intact.

 Accordingly, the 3rd Division received orders to begin repatriating personnel back to New Zealand in April 1944 and shortly a first group of 1,800 soldiers from the division left the Pacific region.
 However, the 37th Battalion remained on Nissan Island until 15 June 1944 at which time it boarded the American cargo ship Rotanin for New Caledonia.
 It remained in New Caledonia for several weeks and during this time, most of the battalion's long serving personnel returned to New Zealand with the rest following in August.
 Over the next several weeks, the men of the battalion dispersed into civilian life or to Italy to join the 2nd New Zealand Division.
 The remnants of the battalion was disbanded at Papakura Military Camp in February 1945.